yasir2000/openwrt-oldwiki-md/OpenWrtNVRAM.rst

 [[TableOfContents]]

-== General Settings ==
+== IP Interface Settings ==

-The WRT54G requires LAN and WAN settings at the least to properly boot.
-The specific settings/names are listed below, but this a bit of an overview:
+In order to configure the IP interfaces on the system, a number of settings are grouped into "bundles" sharing the same prefix.
+The default bundles are called "lan", "wan" and "wifi", but those names have no special significance other than the fact that the startup script looks for bundles with these names.
+They might as well have been called "rod", "jane" and "freddy".
+In fact, let's demonstrate that:

+{{{
+freddy_ifname=vlan2
+freddy_proto=static
+freddy_ipaddr=192.168.100.100
+freddy_netmask=255.255.255.0
+freddy_gateway=192.168.100.1
+}}}

+In order to trigger the configuration of this interface, you'd type {{{ifup freddy}}}.
+This would configure the kernel IP interface {{{vlan2}}} with the given IP address and netmask, and also insert a defaultroute to 192.168.100.1 via this interface.

+(Note: if you are perverse enough actually to want to call your IP interfaces "rod", "jane" and "freddy", you will have to modify {{{/etc/init.d/S40network}}} to call ifup appropriately.
+This is a useful thing to do if you want to configure extra IP interfaces on your system.
+You might want to separate off one of your ethernet ports and call it "dmz", for example)

+So, let's be sensible and stick to the default "wan", "lan" and "wifi".
+The WRT54G requires LAN and WAN settings at least to boot properly.
+Since the "lan" bundle normally consists of the LAN ports bridged together with the wifi interface on the same subnet, most people should leave the wifi_* variables UNSET.

-There are 3 categories of interfaces, lan, wan and wifi[[FootNote(The wifi_* NVRAM variables are NONSTANDARD, intended to be used when lan_ifnames doesn't bridge lan and wireless.
-Most people should leave the wifi_* variables unset)]].
-For each one of these categories you may set the following variables (ie lan_ifname, wan_ifname, wifi_ifname)
+For each bundle you may set the following variables (ie lan_ifname, wan_ifname, wifi_ifname)

 ||'''Setting'''||'''Meaning/Purpose'''||
 ||'''*_ifname'''||The name of the interface which will be used for this category||